 Why Herpes Isn't as Bad as You Think (and a Lot More Common)

-Amidst the gossip and gory details, there are important lessons to learn from this story, say doctors who regularly treat and council patients about sexually transmitted infections (STIs)—as well as some misconceptions about living with a disease like herpes.
+With the help of doctors and specialists, we've broken down the misconceptions about living with a disease like herpes.
 Here are seven things experts want everyone to know.

 Herpes is very common—and often hidden

-Genital herpes is caused by two viruses, herpes simplex virus (HSV) type 1 and type 2.
-HSV-1 also causes cold sores or fever blisters around the mouth, “but the disease trends have changed over time and now they can both cause genital sores,” says Talia Swartz, MD, assistant professor of infectious diseases at the Icahn School of Medicine at Mount Sinai in New York City.
+Genital herpes is caused by one of two viruses, either herpes simplex virus (HSV) type 1 or type 2.
+HSV-1 also causes cold sores or fever blisters around the mouth, “but the disease trends have changed over time and now they can both cause genital sores,” Talia Swartz, MD, assistant professor of infectious diseases at the Icahn School of Medicine at Mount Sinai in New York City, tells Health.

-When it comes to STIs, herpes is one of the most notorious.
-But in most cases, genital herpes is a “manageable infection without long-term physical health consequences,” says Christine Johnston, MD, associate professor of allergy and infectious diseases at the University of Washington.
-It’s also surprisingly common: About one in six American adults has HSV-2—and even more have HSV-1—though most people don't realize it.
+In most cases, genital herpes is a “manageable infection without long-term physical health consequences,” Christine Johnston, MD, associate professor of allergy and infectious diseases at the University of Washington, tells Health.
+It’s also surprisingly common: About one in six American adults has HSV-2.
+Even more have HSV-1, though most people don't realize it.

 The pain of herpes can be more emotional than physical

-"I don't know why genital herpes has this pariah, fearful component to it," says H. Hunter Handsfield, MD, professor emeritus of medicine at the University of Washington Center for AIDS and STD.
+"I don't know why genital herpes has this pariah, fearful component to it," H. Hunter Handsfield, MD, professor emeritus of medicine at the University of Washington Center for AIDS and STD, tells Health.
 "People are more afraid of herpes than they are of chlamydia, and in the long run chlamydia is more likely to cause serious damage to their reproductive and general health than herpes ever is."

 But getting a herpes diagnosis does come with emotional baggage.
-“If you are infected you have a duty to warn partners and that is a big deal for lots of people,” Dr. Handsfield adds.
+“If you are infected, you have a duty to warn partners and that is a big deal for lots of people,” says Dr. Handsfield.
 “You’re impairing the natural development of a relationship, which is a big psychological burden for people to carry.”

 It’s usually spread by people who don’t have symptoms